e11i0t23/qmk_bot/readme.md

 ## Setup
 - install subversion(svn) from [here](https://subversion.apache.org/) or using `apt install subversion` on debian
 - run `yarn` in order to download required node_modules
-- set `TOKEN` to be your discord bot token in index.js
+- create a new bot application on https://discordapp.com/developers/applications
+- create a .env file based of the example but replace `yourBotToken` with your client token

 ## Starting the bot